Milagros, Masbate: Geography

 The municipality is endowed with rich mineral resources the as of to date has partially been tapped.
 Manganese is being extracted at barangays Pamangpangon and Taisan and as being exported to Japan.
-Large deposit of white clay, which maybe used in making of porcelain products and other novelty items can be found at Barangay Bonbon and Matanglad.
+Large deposit of white clay, which may be used in making of porcelain products and other novelty items can be found at Barangay Bonbon and Matanglad.
 Other precious minerals such as gold, copper and silver are also present in the area.

-The municipality is bounded on the south by Asia Gulf which is part of the Visayan Sea, a rich existing fishing ground.
+Milagros is facing the Asid Gulf, a rich existing fishing ground which is part of the Visayan Sea, and is the largest municipality in the province in terms of land area..
+It is 26 km from Masbate City.

 Aware of the need to conserve, protect and manage our marine resources, the LGU has passed the Municipal Fishery Ordinance and Instituted the Coastal Resource Management Program.

 Under this program, Bangad Fish Sanctuary was established and Mangrove Reforestation was launched and sustained.
 Fish wardens are trained and deputized.
 Other coastal barangays has resorted to seaweeds farming as alternative livelihood and to prevent corals and sea grass from further degradation from drag net and trawl fishing.

 Barangays

+Milagros is politically subdivided into 27 barangays with one island barangay and one island sitio.